 - Keep the number of scripts to a minimum for page load speed.

-Below are the steps used for building any website, along with cross-device site setup considerations, options and tips to create a mobile friendly website.
+Below on this page are the steps used for building any website, along with smartphone and cross-device site setup considerations, options and tips to create a mobile friendly website.

 Select a Domain Name

 The first step in any website setup is to order a domain name for your site.
 For a mobile site a "mobile specific" domain name is not required and you can use any domain type: .com, .net, .org, .biz plus many others.
 Check to see if a domain name is available and optionally reserve it.

 Ordering Everything at Once!
 At Allwebco we offer many mobile friendly website designs and all of our sites are mobile optimized.
 You can order everything you need all at one time on our website: domain name, hosting package and a website template by browsing our web template selection.
 Select any design, click the "order" button and select to "order with hosting".
 During the order process you can choose your domain name and select hosting options.